 1) From a Chinese-American reader:

 I was from China.
 I came to US to pursue graduate study and have since settled here.
-I am working and raising family in Northeast.2) From the CTO of a Western tech firm that is expanding operations in China (emphasis added):
+I am working and raising family in Northeast.

 It seems to me indeed Internet speed in terms of accessing servers outside China may not be much of an issue for the first wave of outsourcing (the manufacture outsourcing) which has been going on for the last 15-20 years.
 After all what matters at the end of the day is the speed to transport 'goods' across pacific (US centric view (:-)).